 The University College of the North (UCN) covers a catchment area in northern Manitoba that’s roughly equal to the size of France.
 UCN accommodates its widespread student population—more than 90 per cent of whom are Indigenous—with 12 regional centres in addition to its two larger campuses.

 Nature lovers will find themselves right at home at either of UCN’s campuses.
-The Pas is near Clearwater Lakes Provincial Park, home to one of the cleanest lakes in North America.
-Meanwhile, the Thompson campus is set in the Canadian shield and boreal forest.
+The Pas campus is near Clearwater Lake Provincial Park, home to one of the cleanest lakes in North America.
+Meanwhile, the Thompson campus is set amid the Canadian Shield and boreal forest.
 Thompson is also the wolf capital of Canada.